microsoft/code-with-engineering-playbook/Engineering/CodeReviews/CSharp.md

 ## Starter Code Review Checklist

+1. [ ] Is framework version of code compatible with the target system
 1. [ ] Does this code make correct use of [asynchronous programming constructs](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/#BKMK_AsyncandAwait), including proper use of ```await``` and ```Task.WhenAll```?
 1. [ ] Are the [middlewares](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/index?view=aspnetcore-2.1&tabs=aspnetcore2x) included in this project configured correctly?
 1. [ ] Does the code [handle exceptions correctly](https://docs.microsoft.com/en-us/dotnet/standard/exceptions/best-practices-for-exceptions)?